UKFT MANUFACTURING HEROES

 She started her career in spinning before moving into testing in the yarn lab and around 30 years ago she moved into the testing of raw materials.
 Here, she worked with John Boyd, who she describes as “the best mentor I could have – he passed on a lot of valuable knowledge”.

 She tests the raw fibres for colour, length, diameter and contamination, and although technology has advanced, not a lot has changed in her role over the years.
 “Traditional skills are the best,” she says.
 “I do a lot of the testing by hand and eye.
 You can get a machine that does it but we feel that a manual test has a better result.”

 A typical day for Jackie will see a new batch of raw material get delivered to the mill and she will then perform a series of tests at the mill, then send it away for further testing.
 She says: “If the batch hasn’t come in with a chemical certificate, we will arrange for that and we also have secondary testing for the composition.
 I can easily identify that the fibre is wool or cashmere or rabbit, testing by hand and eye, but customers require independent certification to ensure that the fibre is pure and what it says it is.”

+The biggest challenge she faces is working to tight timescales and lead times.
+“Sometimes batches are late being delivered and we need to get it tested as quickly as possible without cutting corners,” she explains.
 “It’s all about getting stuck into it and getting it done to enable the dyehouse to start their process.
 It can be quite stressful if everyone is shouting for it but you can’t pass it if you don’t know if it’s correct.
 We always get there in the end.
 The quality is the most important thing so if it takes longer than normal, they will just have to wait.”